EV Charging Cost in Alaska (2026)

 | Rivian R1S | 135 kWh | $34.02 | $109.57 | $10.96 |

-Alaska vs its neighbors
+Alaska vs nearby states

 | State | Avg rate | Typical EV / mo |